Real-time information from BGAN terminals in the field

-While the portal is useful for single users, it’s ideal for clients with multiple mobile and fixed-location BGAN terminals such as the Hughes 9502.
-These remote terminals are normally unmanned, so remote monitoring and control is often a necessity.
+The portal is not only beneficial for individual users but also for clients with multiple mobile and fixed-location BGAN terminals, such as the Hughes 9502.
+Since these remote terminals are typically unmanned, remote monitoring and control are often necessary.

-The screen above shows each BGAN SIM card (ICCID), the terminal type (icon), the name given each terminal, the customer number, and the phone number assigned to that terminal.
-Under ‘Data Sessions’, ‘0’ equals an inactive data session, ‘1’ equals an active data session, and any number greater than ‘1’ shows additional data sessions from other devices connected to that terminal.
-Also shown is the terminal IP address and the date the terminal was last online.
+Under the ‘Data Sessions’ tab, an ‘0’ indicates an inactive data session, while ‘1’ denotes an active data session.
+Any number greater than ‘1’ displays additional data sessions from other devices connected to the terminal.
+The portal also shows the terminal’s IP address and the date it was last online.

 Click on ‘Get Location’ and the portal will show the precise GPS of each of your terminals by superimposing a BGAN icon on the map as well details of that terminal.
 The left window shows the installed base and the right is for terminal details.

-Below, the detail of a BGAN terminal includes GPS latitude and longitude, the signal quality of the BGAN connection (anything under 50 will become unstable), the spot-beam it’s connected under, the uptime of the data session, its IP address (dynamic or static), and the current amount of data transferred (upload/download) of the active data session, including both uploads and downloads.
+Detailed information about a BGAN terminal includes its GPS latitude and longitude, the signal quality of its BGAN connection (any value below 50 indicates instability), the specific spot-beam to which it is connected, the data session uptime, its IP address (whether it is dynamic or static), and the current amount of data transferred during the active data session, including both uploads and downloads.

 Google Maps is used to show two BGAN 9201 terminals at this Florida location.
 You may click on any terminal icon to bring up details of that terminal.